vbeffa/smrtprm/README.md

 Implementation notes:

+- In order to promote immutability, all methods are static, making classes stateless (except for the static constants in `RsaSignerApp`).
-- The private key file is written with 600 permissions (i.e., -rw-------).
+- The private key file is written with 600 permissions (i.e., `-rw-------`).
+- Max message length can be configured using the `max_message_len` property.
+- Key size can be configured using the `key_size` property.